anshu92/evr/docs/EMAIL_SETUP.md

 The EVR scanner can automatically send daily portfolio reports via email.
 This requires setting up GitHub Secrets with your email credentials.

+This repository also includes a **Daily Stock Screener (CAD) + Portfolio Weights** workflow that emails:
+- `reports/daily_report.txt`
+- `reports/portfolio_weights.csv`

+If you enable ML scoring (default in the daily screener workflow), make sure you run the training workflow at least once so the model exists.

 ## Quick Setup (5 minutes)

 ### Step 1: Enable 2-Factor Authentication on Gmail